-It’s called the Super Bowl, and it uses a lot of power.
-In 2012, the game in Indianapolis used around 15,000 megawatt-hours of electricity.
+Why Congress just killed a rule restricting coal companies from dumping waste in streams.
+Super Bowl XLIX: Super bad for the environment?
 The Land of Mountaintop Removal.
 U.S. oil and gas boom behind rising ethane levels.
 A single oil and gas field centered in North Dakota spews 1 to 3 percent of all global ethane emissions, about 230,000 metric tons annually.

+Based on that snapshot, researchers argue that the recent U.S. oil and gas boom is chiefly to blame for rising levels of ethane, a component of natural gas that can damage air quality and warm the climate.
+Flying air-sniffing planes over the Bakken shale in May 2014, atmospheric scientist Eric Kort of the University of Michigan in Ann Arbor and colleagues discovered that ethane emissions were 10 to 100 times larger than expected.
 The region has been a major contributor to a U-turn in ethane emissions, the researchers report online April 26 in Geophysical Research Letters.
 Global atmospheric ethane levels declined from 14.3 million tons in 1984 to around 11.3 million tons in 2010.
 In recent years, however, ethane levels have increased.
 Nimby Nation: The High Cost To America Of Saying No To Everything.
 Coal is having a terrible year.
 Is this the beginning of the end?
 2015 is shaping up to be a fateful year for the coal industry.

+After coal prices tumbled from their highs in 2011, the industry hit a rough patch.
 Calif. declares emergency after oil spill fouls sea and beaches near Santa Barbara.
 A man tries to rescue an oil soaked bird (Lara Cooper/Noozhawk.com via Reuters) California Gov.

 Last week, the California Craft Brewers Association announced just how much of a boon to the state the industry has been: Craft beer, it said, has contributed $6.5 billion to the state’s economy, an 18% increase since 2013.
 As of March 2015, there were 554 breweries in the state, making 3.4 million barrels of craft beer, or 105.4 million gallons.
 13 things Californians are doing that waste more water than eating almonds.
 Duke Energy Coal Ash Ponds Contaminate Wells, Residents Told Not to Drink the Water.
 Get the Most Important EcoNews Right in Your Inbox Consequences of Duke Energy’s massive coal ash spill into North Carolina’s Dan River last February are still being felt, as dozens of residents near the site have been warned by state officials Tuesday not to drink or cook with the water from wells after tests results showed toxic contamination, according to a report from the Associated Press.

 Eighty-seven private wells near eight of Duke’s plants showed results that failed to meet state groundwater standards, the state’s Department of Environment and Natural Resources said.
 In documents received by the AP, test results showed readings for vanadium—a possible carcinogenic to humans, and a chemical linked to neurological and developmental problems in lab animals—as high as 86 times the state groundwater standard of 0.3 parts per billion.
-This unsettling report comes after the U.S. California is letting oil companies dump their fluids and waste where the state gets its drinking water Read more:
+This unsettling report comes after the U.S. Environmental Protection Agency and Duke both announced the cleanup’s completion in July.
+California is letting oil companies dump their fluids and waste where the state gets its drinking water Read more: